-The reality is that both the outer and inner strings will be in the way when the digger starts digging.
+The reality is that both the outer and inner strings will be in the way when the excavator starts digging.
 What's important is that the wood screws in the top of the batter boards stay in place.
 You can unhook the strings from the screws when necessary and when strings get broken you can implement new strings.
-To help the digger operator you can use spray paint on the ground and/or temporary stakes, that you place by being guided by the strings before you unhook them.
+To help the excavator operator you can use spray paint on the ground and/or temporary stakes, that you place by being guided by the strings before you unhook them.
+If the excavator operator is color blind then it is best to use white spray paint.
 Once in a while you can re-hook the strings to make sure the digging is proceeding well and re-implement temporary stakes as necessary.

-Don't forget about any internal ICF walls in your house design as they also need to have footing trenches.
+Don't forget about any internal concrete walls in your house design as they also need to have footing trenches.

-The width of the footing trenches needs to be 40 inches in from the outer footing marker strings and an additional 12 inches outside of the outer footing marker strings for the weeping tile drainage pipe.
-You also need one inch of clearance on the inside.
-That means the footing trench will be a total of 47 inches wide at the bottom.
+The width of the footing trenches needs to be 4'9" in from the outer footing marker strings (allowing for 1" extra on the inside) and an additional 6 inches outside of the outer footing marker strings for the weeping tile drainage pipe.
+That 6" corresponds to a 4" perforated pipe surrounded by 1" of crushed rock on each side.
+That means the footing trench will be a total of 4'9" + 6" = 5'3" wide at the bottom.

-With all the digging, it is worth finishing off the last couple of inches by hand as this will achieve the best accuracy, so get the digger operator to subtract 2 inches from the depth on the drawings when they are digging.
+With all the digging, it is worth finishing off the last inch by hand as this will achieve the best accuracy, so get the excavator operator to subtract an inch from the depth on the drawings when they are digging.

 In practice, the cut away earth verticals round the outside will be a steep angle rather than actually vertical, but that's ok.
 Even so, try to keep them as vertical as possible as that undisturbed soil is useful for preventing lateral movement of the building in an earthquake.

-The digger will be used to dig the rest of the under-house area down to the under-slab depth.
-Even though this done after the footings, the reality is that the digger will work across the house area digging a bit of the footing trench and then digging down to under-slab depth in that area before moving on to do a bit more of the footing trench.
-Operating a digger requires lots of skill and an important part of this skill is avoiding snookering yourself so you can't now get access to something you need to dig.
-Make sure the digger operator knows all the details of what you want for the trench depth and location and the under-slab depth and they will figure out the best digging sequence to achieve the right final result.
+The excavator will be used to dig the non-footing under-house area down to the under-slab depth.
+Operating an excavator requires lots of skill and an important part of this skill is avoiding snookering yourself so you can't now get access to something you need to dig.
+Make sure the excavator operator knows all the details of what you want for the footing depth and location and the under-slab depth and they will figure out the best digging sequence to achieve the right final result.

-As per the ground markers and Excavation Cross-Section drawing
+As per the ground markers and Excavation drawings

-Prior to the dig and as needed during the dig, you will have transferred the batter board string positions to the ground using spray paint and some temporary marker sticks.
-This is the info that the digger operator needs from the Site Mark-out Plan.
+Prior to the dig and as needed during the dig, you will have transferred the batter board string positions to the ground using (white) spray paint and some temporary marker sticks.

 Dig pipe trench from the building